jeffinnes/obsidian-work-vault/My Team/Members/Randall/one-on-ones/Randall - 2025 1-on-1s.md

 What has been working well?
 Is there anything getting in your way or any additional support you need?

+Monica's report is close to good.
+Might need to ship it.
+Consignment export - I need to review the handbooks.

 ## Feedback